Faculty & Staff Directory

 Phone: 727-873-4544.
 E-mail: firstname.lastname@example.org

-Elliott Wiser was most recently the President and General Manager of WTSP-TV, the CBS affiliate in Tampa Bay, Florida.
-Previously, Elliott has served as Corporate Vice President of News and Local Programming for Bright House Networks, Vice President and General Manager of Bay News 9, corporate Vice President for Time Warner Cable, news director at WTVR-TV in Richmond, Virginia, producer at WSB-TV in Atlanta, as well as a producer/reporter at CNN Headline News.
+Elliott Wiser is the CEO/President of Here’s an Idea, a media consulting company.
+He spent 38 years in the media industry, most recently as the President and General Manager of WTSP-TV, the CBS affiliate in Tampa Bay, Florida.
+Previously, Elliott served as Corporate Vice President of News and Local Programming for Bright House Networks, Vice President and General Manager of Bay News 9, corporate Vice President for Time Warner Cable, News Director at WTVR-TV in Richmond, Virginia, producer at WSB-TV in Atlanta, and producer/reporter at CNN Headline News.
 In addition to his management experience, Elliott spent 12 years as an award-winning television anchor and business reporter.
 Elliott graduated from The George Washington University in Washington D.C. with a special honors degree in Broadcasting.
 He earned his master’s degree from the Journalism School at the University of Missouri.
 His thesis on the early history of 24-hour local news was recently published by the RTDNA.

 Dr. Black chaired the Program for Ethics in Education and Community and was the first recipient of the Poynter Jamison Chair in Media Ethics and Press Policy, a position he held until 2003.
 Since 1985 he has been founding co-editor of the Journal of Mass Media Ethics.
 In 1997, he received the Freedom Forum’s national journalism professor of the year award.
 Dr. Black is co-author of Doing Ethics in Journalism and Introduction to Media Communication.
 He also edited Mixed News: The Public/Civic/Communitarian Journalism Debate.
 He’s been a reporter and copy editor for newspapers in Missouri and Ohio.
 His Ph.D. is from the University of Missouri.
 View “Last day at the office“ film.